 One of our top priorities is to match you with a Spot to Talk therapist that is knowledgeable in the areas you would like to work on and someone with whom you can connect.
 If after several sessions, you do not feel your therapist is the right fit, we encourage you to reach out to the Clinical Director to discuss the challenges you are experiencing.
 We will be happy to match you with a different therapist.
 We know that getting to know someone new is not always easy and hope to make this process as smooth as possible for both you and your therapist.

 Your involvement in therapy is always up to you.
 You can decide at any time to end your session or end your participation in therapy altogether.
 We ask that you let your therapist know if you do not want to continue with Spot to Talk, and he/she will work with you to terminate services.

 Your parent(s)/guardian(s) will likely need to know that you are working with Spot to Talk due to the financial aspect of our services.
 Once you are working with your Spot to Talk therapist, your information will remain confidential.
 There are a few situations where your therapist is not able to maintain confidentiality, and he/she will review those situations with you during your first session.

 For example, if you are unsafe and planning to hurt yourself or someone else, your therapist would need to let someone know to ensure you or someone else will not be harmed.
 If you need assistance in communicating with your parent(s)/guardian(s) about your interest in therapy, please let us know and we can determine how to best assist you with this process.

-We provide services to adolescents and young adults who live in the following states:
+We provide services to clients who live in Montana.:

 Yes!
-Spot to Talk has two local home offices in Kalispell & Bigfork, Montana where we are happy to meet with children, teens, adults and family for in-person sessions.
+Spot to Talk has several local home offices in Columbia Falls, Kalispell, Bigfork, & Missoula, Montana where we are happy to meet with children, teens, adults and family for in-person sessions.
 Please call to schedule an in-person appointment before arriving at one of our spaces.